-Since culture can be specific to departments, locations, and more, TINYpulse Engage gives you the ability to assign your users to various user groupings for more intentional survey sending and results slicing.
+Since culture can be specific to departments, locations, and more, Limeade Listening Engage gives you the ability to assign your users to various user groupings for more intentional survey sending and results slicing.

-Administrators can view data in two ways with Engage: Attributes and Segments.
+Administrators can view data in two ways with Engage: Attributes and Saved Groups.
 Before you get started, you will want to be sure to understand the purpose of each.

 Attributes are simply a way of categorizing your users by various groupings so that you can easily view survey results by these categories as well as send surveys based on these categories.

-If you prefer to send out Anonymous surveys, we recommend that you create your Segments based on the primary Attribute that you care about slicing your results by.
-For example, if you want to see the text of Responses by office location, then we recommend that you create your Segments based on your office locations in addition to having the Office Location Attribute.
+If you prefer to send out Anonymous surveys, we recommend that you create your Saved Groups based on the Primary Attribute that you care about slicing your results by.
+For example, if you want to see the text of Responses by department, then we recommend that you create your Saved Groups based on your departments, in addition to having the Departments Attribute.

 Manage and Create your Groups

-Now that you know the difference between Attributes and Segments, you are ready to get started setting them up in your account!
-If you do not have an HRIS or Azure Active Directory integration, you can manage your Attributes by going to the Groups page in Settings.
+Now that you know the difference between Attributes and Saved Groups, you are ready to get started setting them up in your account!
+If you do not have an HRIS or Azure Active Directory integration, you can manage your Attributes by going to the Attributes page in Settings.

 The first step is to decide what user information you would like to track with Attributes.
-TINYpulse provides you with several default Attributes that you can choose to use, but you can create Custom Attributes to fit your needs as well.
+Limeade Listening provides you with several default Attributes that you can choose to use, but you can create Custom Attributes to fit your needs as well.

 Office Location - How many office locations do you have?
 Do they roll up into states, regions, or countries that you want to see reporting on?